dlindegaard/crmuto/README.md

 The first CRM that is partially supported is [Brevo](https://www.brevo.com/).

-When using crmuto, all data is handled locally on your computer and the the CRM system via the API.
+When using crmuto, all data is handled locally on your computer and the CRM system via the API.
 No data is sent to any third party.
 ## Current features
 - **Create deals automatically from lists**
 - Basic view of contacts